 Notable Representation

-- Member of team that obtained a multimillion-dollar settlement during trial for construction manager at risk in lawsuit against public owner and its owner’s representative involving a $600+ million convention center project.
+- Represented construction manager in state court litigation against public owner and its owner’s representative involving a $600+ million convention center project in Florida.
+Multimillion-dollar settlement obtained during trial.

 - Obtained arbitration award in favor of owner and against contractor in breach of contract dispute.

-- Member of team that obtained partial summary judgment as to entitlement against a defaulted subcontractor in federal court case involving a $1.4 billion infrastructure project located in Northern Virginia.
+- Obtained partial summary judgment as to entitlement against a defaulted subcontractor in federal court case involving a $1.4 billion infrastructure project located in Northern Virginia.

-- Member of team that obtained arbitration award in favor of general contractor and against defaulted subcontractor and its surety.
+- Obtained arbitration award in favor of general contractor and against defaulted subcontractor and its surety on a high school construction project in Virginia.

 Speaking Engagements